 Click to View Bio

-Professor Nick Thony
+Dr. Nick Thony

 Click to View Bio

-Nick Thony has worked in the New York State Assembly for over sixteen years, starting as an intern in 2008.
-Until 2020, Nick served as the Legislative Director for a senior Assemblymember, working closely with citizens and interest groups from across the state to pass significant legislation and to secure funding for numerous projects.
+Nick Thony has worked in the New York State Assembly for over eighteen years, starting as an intern in 2008.
+Until 2020, Nick served as the Legislative Director for a senior Assemblymember, working closely with citizens and interests groups from across the state to pass significant legislation and to secure funding for numerous projects.
 Nick has also served as the Director of Public Relations for the Albany Housing Authority.

-View Professor Nick Thony's Curriculum Vitae
+View Dr. Nick Thony's Curriculum Vitae